 Here is a baby shower cake I made recently.
 It was for a girl, with theme colors of yellow, green and brown.
-And my customer wanted a baby stroller, hence I came up with this design.
+And my customer wanted a baby stroller topper, hence I came up with this design.

-These are the main supplies I used in coming up with this baby shower cake:
+These are the main supplies I used in coming up with this cake:

-Buttercream icing - I used this icing to fill the cake layers as well as to crumb coat the cake.
+- Buttercream icing - I used this icing to fill the baby shower cake layers as well as to crumb coat the cake.

-Fondant - The cake was covered in fondant and I used Satin Ice white fondant.
-I also used Satin Ice Yellow fondant and Chocolate fondant for the cake decoration.
+- Fondant - The cake was covered in Satin Ice white fondant.
+I also used Satin Ice Yellow and Chocolate for the cake decoration.
 The rest of the colors, i.e. the dark and light green as well as the light yellow were achieved using Wilton and Americolor gel paste colors.

-Yellow ribbon - This was for the cake board.
+- Yellow satin ribbon - This was for the cake board.

 And here is how I assembled and decorated the baby shower cake: